Choose a language:

 One survey found organizations manage an average of 300 APIs—and 70% of developers expect API usage to continue to grow.
 A Cloudflare report found that almost a third of these APIs are “shadow APIs”—meaning APIs that haven’t been managed or secured by the organization using them.

 APIs are critical to modern ecommerce architecture.
-But the sheer scale of API endpoints not only gives bots more access points, but also makes it more difficult to effectively secure against all vulnerabilities.
+But the sheer scale of API endpoints not only gives bots more access points, it also makes it more difficult to effectively secure against all vulnerabilities.
 You need to be conscious of the security and performance implications of each API you develop or use.

 RELATED: Fortify Your Bots & Abuse Defenses With Robust Tools From Queue-it